US increases sanctions pressure on Iran

 US pressures Iran with new sanctions over 'malign activity'

-The US has imposed sanctions on six people and three companies it says have ties to Iran's powerful Revolutionary Guard Corps (IRGC).
+The US has imposed sanctions on six people and three companies it says have ties to Iran's elite military force, the Revolutionary Guard Corps (IRGC).

 Treasury Secretary Steven Mnuchin said the penalties targeted those who had funnelled millions of dollars to the group, funding its "malign activity".

-Iran's central bank was also accused of helping the IRGC to access US dollars.
+Iran's central bank helped the IRGC to access US dollars via "a large-scale currency exchange network," he said.

-The Treasury Department did not name the sanctioned individuals, but said they were all Iranian.
+The Treasury Department said all six individuals were Iranian.

-The move - which was carried out in conjunction with the United Arab Emirates (UAE) - prohibits US individuals and entities from doing business with them.
+US individuals and entities will be barred from doing business with them following the move, which was carried out in conjunction with the United Arab Emirates (UAE).

 - The impact of Iran sanctions - in charts